Phase transitions for polyadic epidemic and voter models with multiscale groups: Discussion

-\textit{Discussion}--- In this work, we have studied multiscale polyadic interactions, where small group effects interact with very large population-level coupling.
-We have derived mean-field dynamics of an epidemic and an adaptive voter multiscale polyadic model.
-The main result of the analysis of these models is that large-group effects cannot be neglected as they may counteract small-group interactions.
-In the case of the epidemic model, while the phase transition towards an endemic equilibrium still exists, it can be lowered by large group recovery-type interactions, or large groups induce a shielding effect through the emergence of a double saddle-node bifurcation with a very flat endemic branch near the disease-free state.
+In this work, we have studied multiscale polyadic interactions, where small group effects interact with very large population-level coupling.
+We have derived mean-field models of an epidemic and an adaptive voter multiscale model.
+The main result of the analysis of these models is that large-group effects cannot be neglected, as they may counteract small-group interactions.
+In the case of the epidemic model, while the phase transition toward an endemic equilibrium still exists, it can be lowered by large group recovery-type interactions, or large groups induce a shielding effect through the emergence of a double saddle-node bifurcation with a very flat endemic branch near the disease-free state.
 In the case of the adaptive voter model, the known phase transition remains qualitatively the same but shifts as the group sizes are increased.
+In particular, we have shown how large groups may have a stabilizing effect on the topology, preventing the population from fragmentation.

+Throughout this work, we have always assumed that polyadic interactions occur within groups of a fixed, absolute size that is significantly larger than $2$ but independent of the overall population size.
+In fact, this setting is motivated by the fact that there is an (absolute) limit to the number of relationships humans can maintain, which suggests that there is a limit on the size of social groups irrespective of the overall population size~\cite{dunbar1992neocortex,saramaki2014persistence}.
+Similarly, it has been reported that there is an (economically) ideal size to societal support structures like hospitals~\cite{posnett1999bigger,giancotti2017efficiency}.

-In particular, we have shown how large groups may have a stabilizing effect preventing the population from fragmentation.
-We conjecture that within many further complex systems, multiscale polyadic dynamics, i.e., a scale separation between small and large groups is crucial.
-An immediate example is economic dynamics (e.g. games on hypergraphs), where small-scale direct economic interaction is coupled to a large-scale globalized economy.
+Overall, within many further complex systems, we conjecture that multiscale polyadic dynamics, i.e., a scale separation between small and large groups is crucial.
+An immediate example is economic dynamics (e.g., games on hypergraphs), where small-scale direct economic interaction is coupled to a large-scale globalized economy.